-Strawberry, raspberry, blackberry, blueberry—each berry is delicious but can leave a stain that is tough to remove from fabrics and carpet.
+Strawberries, raspberries, blackberries, and blueberries are healthy and delicious but can leave a stain that is tough to remove from fabrics and carpet.
 The staining is caused by tannin, a plant component that often shows as a strong color in the fruit of a plant.
-The fruits can even be used to create natural dyes for yarn or fabrics but are not always the best look down the front of your favorite shirt.
+The tannin in berries is so strong it can be used to create natural dyes for yarn or fabrics; but that's not always the best look down the front of your favorite shirt.

 How to Remove a Berry Stain from Washable Clothes